For daily wit & wisdom, sign up for the Almanac newsletter.

 In reference to the full Moon, Paschal refers to the date of the full Moon determined many years ago as the 14th day of a lunar month.
-Ancient calculations (made in a.d.
-325) did not take into account certain lunar motions.
+Ancient calculations (made in A.D.
+325) did not consider certain lunar motions.

-Readers often ask us about the Golden Number, which was traditionally used in calculations for determining the date of Easter.
+Readers often ask us about the Golden Number, traditionally used in calculations for determining the date of Easter.